-601CQ Effect of right to acquire shares compulsorily 41
+601CQ Effect of right to acquire shares con npulsorily42

-601CR Index of members and inspection of registers 42
+601CR Index of members and inspection of

-601CS Certificate as to shareholding 42
+601CS Certificate as to shareholding

-Division 3-Bodies regis stered under this Part 43
+Division 3- -Bodies regi stered under this Part 44

-601CTA Limited disclosure if place of origin is a prescribed
+601CTA Limited disclosure if place of origin country

-country 43

-601CT Registered office 43
+601CT Registered office

-601CU Certificate of registration 44
+601CU Certificate of registration

-601CV Notice of certain changes 44
+601CV Notice of certain changes

-601CW Body's name etc. must be displayed at office and place of business 45
+601CW Body's name etc. must be displayed place of business

-601CX Service of documents on registered body 46
+601CX Service of documents on registered body47

-601CY Power to hold land 47
+601CY Power to hold land

-Division 4-Register of debenture holders for non-companies 48
+Division 4 - -Register of debenture holders for non-co mpanies 49

-601CZA Certain documents are debentures 48
+601CZA Certain documents are debentures

-601CZB Register of debenture holders to be maintained by non-companies 48
+601CZB Register of debenture holders to be non-companies maintained by49

-601CZC Location of register 48
+601CZC Location of register

-601CZD Application of sections 173 to 177 49
+601CZD Application of sections 173 to 177.

-Part 5B.3-] Names of regis strable Australian bodies and foreign
+0 strable Australian bodies a 0

-panies 5(
+comp 51

-601DA Reserving a name 50
+601DA Reserving a name

 601DB Acceptable abbreviations

-601DC When a name is available 51
+601DC When a name is available

-601DD Registered Australian bodies and registered foreign companies can carry on business with
+601DD Registered Australian bodies and re foreign companies can carry on bus some names only iness with

-some names only

-601DE Using a name and ARBN 53
+601DE Using a name and ARBN

-601DF Exception to requirement to have ARBN on receipts 54
+601DF Exception to requirement to have A receipts RBN on

-601DG Regulations may exempt from requirement to set out information on documents 54
+601DG Regulations may exempt from require out information on documents irement to set

-601DH Notice of name change must be given to ASIC 54
+601DH Notice of name change must be give en to ASIC55

-601DJ ASIC's power to direct a registered name be changed 55
+601DJ ASIC's power to direct a registered changed

-Chapter 50 C-Manage d investment schemes 56
+Chapter 5C -Manage d investment schemes 57

-Part 5C.1- Registration o f managed investment schemes 56
+Part 5C.1-R egistration o of managed investment sche emes 57

-601EA Applying for registration 56
+601EA Applying for registration

+Corporations Act 2001 iii

+Compilation No. 124 (Compilation date: 15/09/2023 Registered: 05/10/2023

-601EB Registration of managed investment scheme 57 601EC All documents etc. lodged with ASIC to bear ARSN or ABN 57 601ED When a managed investment scheme must be registered 601EE Unregistered schemes may be wound up Part 5C.2-7 The responsibl e entity 60 Division 1 l-Responsibili ties and powers 60 601FA Responsible entity to be public company and hold Australian financial services licence 60 601FB Responsible entity to operate scheme 60 601FC Duties of responsible entity 61 601FD Duties of officers of responsible entity 62 601FE Duties of employees of responsible entity 601FF Surveillance checks by ASIC 64 601FG Acquisition of interest in scheme by responsible entity 65 601FH Liquidator etc. of responsible entity entitled to exercise indemnity rights 65 Division 2 2-Changing th e responsible entity 67 601FJ Changes only take effect when ASIC alters record of registration 67 601FK Requirements of section 601FA must be met 6 601FL Retirement of responsible entity 601FM Removal of responsible entity by members 68 601FN ASIC or scheme member may apply to Court for appointment of temporary responsible entity 69 601FP Appointment of temporary responsible entity by Court 601FQ Temporary responsible entity to take steps for appointment of new responsible entity 70 Division 3 B-Consequenc es of change of responsible entity 72 601FR Former responsible entity to hand over books and provide reasonable assistance 72 601FS Rights, obligations and liabilities of former responsible entity 601FT Effect of change of responsible entity on documents etc. to which former responsible entity is party 73
+601EB Registration of managed investment scheme 601EC All documents etc. lodged with ASIC to bear ARSN or ABN 58 601ED When a managed investment scheme must be registered 601EE Unregistered schemes may be wound up Part 5C.2-The res sponsible entity 61 Division 1-Res ponsibilities and powers 61 601FA Responsible entity to be public company and hold Australian financial services licence 61 601FB Responsible entity to operate scheme 61 601FC Duties of responsible entity 62 601FD Duties of officers of responsible entity 63 601FE Duties of employees of responsible entity 65 601FF Surveillance checks by ASIC 65 601FG Acquisition of interest in scheme by responsible entity 66 601FH Liquidator etc. of responsible entity entitled to exercise indemnity rights 66 Division 2-Cha nging the responsible entity 68 601FJ Changes only take effect when ASIC alters record of registration 68 601FK Requirements of section 601FA must be met 601FL Retirement of responsible entity 601FM 601FN ASIC or scheme member may apply to Court for appointment of temporary responsible entity 601FP Appointment of temporary responsible entity by Court 601FQ Temporary responsible entity to take steps for appointment of new responsible entity 71 Division 3-Con sequences of change of responsible entity 73 601FR Former responsible entity to hand over books and provide reasonable assistance , - 601FS Rights, obligations and liabilities of former responsible entity 601FT Effect of change of responsible entity on documents etc. to which former responsible entity is party